AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Experiments

 \subsection{Results and Analysis}

-\textbf{\textit{AutoGraph-R1 consistently improves RAG performance across different paradigms, models, and scales.}} Our primary finding is that optimizing KG construction for downstream utility leads to significant end-to-end F1 score improvements over a standard zero-shot constructor, and this holds true for both Qwen and Llama model families.
-As shown in Table \ref{tab:graph_retrievers_grouped}, when the KG acts as a \textit{knowledge carrier}, our method yields substantial average F1 gains, up to +4.39 (Qwen-3B) and +9.69 (Llama-3B).
-Similarly, when the KG is a \textit{knowledge index} (Table \ref{tab:graph_text_retrievers_grouped}), performance increases by up to +2.09 (Qwen-3B) and +8.54 (Llama-1B) average F1 points.
+\textbf{\textit{AutoGraph-R1 consistently improves RAG performance across different paradigms, models, and scales.}} Our primary finding is that optimizing KG construction for downstream utility leads to significant end-to-end F1 score improvements over a standard zero-shot constructor, and this holds true for both Qwen and Llama (see Appendix \ref{sec:appendix_llama_result}) model families.
+As shown in Table \ref{tab:unified_results}, when the KG acts as a \textit{knowledge carrier}, our method yields substantial average F1 gains, up to +4.39 (Qwen-3B) and +2.97 (Qwen-7B).
+Similarly, when the KG is a \textit{knowledge index}, performance increases by up to +2.09 (Qwen-3B) and +1.48 (Qwen-7B) average F1 points.
 This robust improvement across different models and RAG paradigms confirms that task-aware optimization is broadly effective.

 \textbf{\textit{AutoGraph-R1 demonstrably improves the graph's core function as a knowledge index.}} The magnitude of F1 gains is more modest in the text retrieval setting.
 This is an expected outcome, stemming from the dual nature of using full text passages as evidence.
 On one hand, their rich context can enable the generator to succeed even with imperfect retrieval, masking some F1 gains.
 On the other hand, this verbosity can introduce noise, unlike the concise, structured triples provided by the graph knowledge retriever.
 To isolate the direct impact on retrieval quality, we evaluate passage recall@5.
-Table \ref{tab:recall_benchmarks} shows clear and significant improvements across all models.
-For instance, with the Llama-1B model, average recall increases by over +15 points for HippoRAG.
-The Qwen models show more modest but still consistent gains of over +2 recall points.
-This confirms that our RL framework creates a more effective knowledge index for guiding text retrievers to the correct evidence.
+Table \ref{tab:unified_results} reveals significant improvements across all models.
+We observe consistent gains in average recall (e.g., + over 4.0 points for Qwen-3B), confirming that our RL framework successfully optimizes the graph structure to act as a more effective index, reliably guiding text retrievers to the correct evidence.

 \textbf{\textit{Optimizing for downstream utility also enhances the intrinsic factual quality of the graph.}} We investigated whether extrinsic optimization comes at the cost of intrinsic quality by measuring the precision, recall, and F1 score of the extracted triples against the source text \citep{huang_can_2025} using Deepseek-V3 model as a judge \citep{deepseek-ai_deepseek-v3_2025}.
 The results in Table \ref{tab:performance_metrics} show a clear positive correlation.
 Across all datasets, KGs fine-tuned with AutoGraph-R1 exhibit higher intrinsic F1 scores than their zero-shot counterparts.
 This indicates our RL framework does not sacrifice factual accuracy for functional utility; rather, it improves both simultaneously.